• Download a trial

 Reduce access risk, improve audit readiness, and govern identity across your organization — without disrupting existing IAM.

-Identity governance ensures that the right people have the right access, for the right reasons, and that those decisions can be demonstrated when it matters.
-Identity governance (IGA) defines how organizations control, review, and prove access across systems, users, and identities.
+Identity governance and administration (IGA) ensures that the right people have the right access, for the right reasons, and that those decisions can be demonstrated when it matters.
+IGA defines how organizations control, review, and prove access across systems, users, and identities.

 Yet for many organizations, governance has become one of the most manual, audit-driven, and difficult aspects of identity management.

-OpenIAM helps organizations modernize identity governance by focusing on risk, accountability, and operational reality — not checkbox compliance.
+OpenIAM helps organizations modernize identity governance and administration by focusing on risk, accountability, and operational reality — not checkbox compliance.

 What Is Identity Governance?